Cat communication: Tail

 Cats often use their tails to communicate.
-For example, a cat holding its tail vertically generally indicates positive emotions such as happiness or confidence; the vertical tail is often used as a friendly gesture toward people or other cats (usually close relatives).
-A half-raised tail can indicate less pleasure, and unhappiness is indicated with a tail held low.
-In addition, a cat's tail may swing from side to side, and if this motion is slow and "lazy", it generally indicates that the cat is in a relaxed state.
+For example, a cat holding its tail vertically generally indicates positive emotions such as happiness or confidence; the vertical tail is often used as a friendly gesture toward people or other cats.
+Additionally, a cat may twitch its tail when playing.
+A half-raised tail can indicate less pleasure, and discontent is indicated with a tail held low.
+A cat's tail may swing from side to side, and if this motion is slow and "lazy", it generally indicates that the cat is in a relaxed state.
 Cats will twitch the tip of their tails when hunting, alert, or playful.
-Abrupt, full-tail twitching indicates a state of indecision.
 A stalking domestic cat will typically hold its tail low to the ground while in a crouch, and twitch it quickly from side to side.
-This tail behavior is also observed when a cat becomes "irritated" and is about to lash out and attack; typically by biting or scratching with claws extended.
-Also, a cat may twitch its tail when playing.
+This tail behavior is also observed when a cat becomes "irritated" and is about to lash out and attack typically done by biting or scratching with the claws extended.

-Sometimes when playing, a cat, or more commonly, a kitten, will raise the base of its tail high and stiffen all but the tip into a shape like an upside-down "U".
+When playing, a cat, usually a kitten, may raise the base of its tail high and stiffen all but the tip into a shape like an upside-down "U".
 This signals great excitement, to the point of hyperactivity.
 It may also be seen when younger cats chase each other, or when they run around by themselves.
-Also, when greeting their owners, cats often hold their tails straight up with a quivering motion that indicates extreme happiness.
+When greeting their owners, cats often hold their tails straight up with a quivering motion that indicates extreme happiness.
 A scared or surprised cat may erect the hairs on its tail and back.
-In addition, it may stand more upright and turn its body sideways to increase its apparent size as a threat.
-On the other hand, tailless cats, such as the Manx, which possess only a small stub of a tail, moves the stub around as if they have a full tail.
+It may stand more upright and turn its body sideways to increase its apparent size as a threat.
+Tailless cats, such as the Manx, which possess only a small stub of a tail, move the stub around as if they have a full tail.